xmtp/xmtp-js/README.md

 XMTP provides both `production` and `dev` network environments to support the development phases of your project.

+The `production` and `dev` networks are not interchangeable.
+For example, an account (XMTP identity) and messages created on the `dev` network can't be accessed from or moved to the `production` network, and vice versa.

+**Important:** When you [create a client](#creating-a-client), it connects to the XMTP `dev` environment by default.
+To learn how to use the `env` parameter to set your client's network environment, see [Configuring the Client](#configuring-the-client).

 The `production` network is configured to store messages indefinitely.
 XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the [XMTP Discord community](https://discord.gg/xmtp).

-**Important:** When you [create a client](#creating-a-client), it connects to the XMTP `dev` environment by default.
-To learn how to use the `env` parameter to set your client's network environment, see [Configuring the Client](#configuring-the-client).

 ## Installation